+90 212 385 31 00

 What is radiotherapy?

-• Radiotherapy is painless.
+• The procedure is painless.

 Modalities used in treatment processes in the Department of Radiation Oncology are as follows: